 Students have the option to specialize within one area of concentration, take key courses from a range of concentrations, or no specialization.
-All options feature co-op work experience.
+All options feature co-op work experience (optional).

-The following three concentrations are available for in-person and online study at the Toronto campus:
+The following three concentrations are available for in-person study at the Toronto campus:

 - Biopharmaceutical Analytical Sciences focuses on structures and activities of biological molecules and their variants formed during the production of biopharmaceuticals.
 Students learn the diversity of molecular forms derived from the biological products through various biological and chemical mechanisms, and the impact of these structural changes on the safety and efficacy of these biopharmaceuticals.
 The students learn the science and practice applied in the biotechnology industry to analyze and characterize these molecular forms.
 This is accomplished through both lecture courses of the analytical sciences and project-driven laboratory experience that utilizes analytical techniques such as mass spectroscopy and molecular separations.